 CAEP promotes excellence in educator preparation through quality assurance and continuous improvement.
 Walden’s College of Education and Human Sciences has earned national accreditation by demonstrating excellence in the areas of content and pedagogy, clinical experiences, selectivity, program impact, and capacity for continuous improvement.
 CAEP is a Council for Higher Education Accreditation (CHEA) – recognized national accreditor for educator preparation.

 Walden is approved by the Ohio Department of Higher Education to offer a program leading to initial principal licensure.
-All candidates must pass the required Ohio principal licensure exam (OAE 015 Educational Leadership Exam) in order to complete the program.
 Candidates seeking licensure in Ohio are responsible for completing any other Ohio requirements beyond Walden’s state-approved program.
 The Ohio Department of Higher Education is solely responsible for reviewing applications and issuing licenses.